CenturyLinkCloud/PublicKB/Release Notes/2015/2015-09-22-cloud-platform-release-notes.md

 * __Customers can now choose their "home" datacenter during free trials & online sign-up.__ New customers [signing up via the web](http://www.ctl.io/free-trial/) can now choose one of several public cloud sites as their "home" location.
 Previously, each new account was assigned the VA1 location by default.

-### Ecosystem: Selected New Blueprints from the Bitnami Library (5)

-* __[Bitnami](https://bitnami.com/centurylink)__ Over the past few months, we’ve been working on integration between the Bitnami “stacks” library of open source software and our Blueprint orchestration.
-This release we are excited to announce full integration [between the two libraries](https://www.ctl.io/knowledge-base/search/?q=bitnami+site%3Ahttps%3A%2F%2Fwww.ctl.io%2Fknowledge-base%2F), bringing the full power of Bitnami’s software automation to CenturyLink customers.
-Although Bitnami’s software installation expertise can be applied to many different commercial products, their initial focus has been making open source software easier to install.
-This allows CenturyLink users of varying skill levels the ability to solve business problems with open source software, such as:

-    * __[Open Atrium](http://openatrium.com/)__ Open Atrium is collaboration software that enables organizations to securely connect their teams, projects, and knowledge.
-This framework allows any team to easily integrate with existing software solutions, while remaining flexible enough to change as the organization grows.
-CenturyLink users can use [this Blueprint](../../Ecosystem Partners/Marketplace Guides/getting-started-with-openatrium-blueprint.md) to get started quickly with an intranet, social collaboration , web portal, or learning management project.

-    * __[LimeSurvey](https://www.limesurvey.org/en/)__ LimeSurvey enables users to create online surveys and extract valuable information from the output.
-LimeSurvey offers an unlimited number of surveys at the same time, unlimited participants, configurable questions and survey content, all inside an easy WYSIWYG editor.
-CenturyLink users can use [this Blueprint](../../Ecosystem Partners/Marketplace Guides/getting-started-with-limesurvey-blueprint.md) to get started quickly deploy their own surveys in minutes.

-    * __[Open Project](https://www.openproject.org/)__ Everyone loves Project Managers!
-Right?
-OK, well at CenturyLink we know that the lifeblood of a good PM is knowledge.
-OpenProject is a free and open source collaboration software for project management with a wide set of features and plugins and an active international community.
-Using [the CenturyLink Open Project Blueprint](../../Ecosystem Partners/Marketplace Guides/getting-started-with-openproject-blueprint.md), you can spin up your own private project management solution very fast.
-Show your Project Managers some love!

-    * __[Discourse](http://www.discourse.org)__ Discourse is the next-next-generation community forum platform, deployable via [CenturyLink Cloud Blueprint](../../Ecosystem Partners/Marketplace Guides/getting-started-with-discourse-blueprint.md).
-Discourse has a thoroughly modern design and is written in JavaScript.
-Page loads are very fast and new content is loaded as the user scrolls down the page.
-Discourse allows CenturyLink users to create categories, tag posts, manage notifications, create user profiles, and includes features to let communities govern themselves by voting out trolls and spammers.
-Discourse is built for mobile from the ground up and support high-res devices.

-    * __[phpBB](https://www.phpbb.com/)__ Forums are very popular on the internet and the majority are powered by phpBB, an open-source, flat-forum bulletin board software solution.
-Able to organize a small group of people or power an entire website user base, phpBB software allows customized, engaging experiences with any forum of users.
-CenturyLink Cloud users can [deploy the phpBB Blueprint](../../Ecosystem Partners/Marketplace Guides/getting-started-with-phpbb-blueprint.md) to spin a new site up in minutes.
-Consider spinning up your own phpBB forum instead of a Facebook group.

-### Open Source Contributions (1)

-* __[Flatcar](https://labs.ctl.io/introducing-flatcar-tool-for-creating-docker-ready-rails-projects/)__ CenturyLink Labs recently released Flatcar, a CLI tool for generating a Docker-ready Rails development environment with data volume and persistent database support.
-This enables users to develop apps with their preferred IDEs and other dev tools, while including just the application code in the final container build.
-See [wiki notes](https://github.com/CenturyLinkLabs/flatcar) for more information.

 ### Selected Bug Fixes (3)

 * __Deleting a Site-to-Site VPN with an identical subnet configuration__...no longer deletes all Site-to-Site VPNs with the shared subnet configuration.